Mario Tolkmitt

 Mario Tolkmitt (born 30 October 1970) is a German former professional footballer who played as a midfielder.

-Tolkmitt made his first appearance with the first team of BFC Dynamo, then nown as FC Berlin, away against HFC Chemie on the 18th matchday of the 1989-90 DDR-Oberliga on 24 Match 1990.
+Tolkmitt made his first appearance with the first team of BFC Dynamo, then known as FC Berlin, away against HFC Chemie on the 18th matchday of the 1989–90 DDR-Oberliga on 24 Match 1990.
 He finished the season playing for BSG Bergmann-Borsig Berlin in the second tier DDR-Liga Staffeln A. BSG Bergmann-Borsig Berlin was affiliated to FC Berlin, and effectively functioned as a reserve team for FC Berlin at the time.

-Tolkmitt was listed in the squad of the first team of FC Berlin at the beginning of the 1990-91 season, but was transferred on loan to SG Bermann-Borsig during the autumn of 1990.
-He returned to FC Berlin for the 1991-92 season.
-Tolkmitt would then be a regular player for FC Berlin in the 1991-92 NOFV-Oberliga.
-Tolkmitt was then signed by Bayer Leverkusen for the 1992-92 season.
+Tolkmitt was listed in the squad of the first team of FC Berlin at the beginning of the 1990–91 season, but was transferred on loan to SG Bermann-Borsig during the autumn of 1990.
+He returned to FC Berlin for the 1991–92 season.
+Tolkmitt would then be a regular player for FC Berlin in the 1991–92 NOFV-Oberliga.
+Tolkmitt was then signed by Bayer Leverkusen for the 1992–92 season.